Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Evaluation

-Overall, our observations show that $\mathit{GP_O}$, and GP techniques in general, generate weaker and lower-confidence assertions, characterized by a smaller number of relational terms.
+\tikz[baseline=(X.base)]{ \node[ rounded corners=1.5pt, inner sep=2pt, fill=blue!15 ] (X) {{ $\blacktriangleright$}\ \textbf{Size of assertions}}} $\mathit{GP_O}$, and GP techniques in general, generate weaker assertions, characterized by a smaller number of relational terms.
 We measure the length of the generated assertions as the number of relational terms they contain.
 Assertions generated by GP techniques contain, on average, $2.1$ relational terms involving one or two input variables.
-This pattern is consistent across both the autopilot case study, which has seven input variables and the ADS case studies, which have eight input variables.
+This pattern is consistent across both the autopilot case study, which has seven input variables, and the ADS case studies, which have eight input variables.
 In the router system, where assertions often involve arithmetic combinations of data flows, GP-generated assertions include summations over up to four of the eight input variables.
 For the autopilot and ADS case studies, DT-generated assertions contain, on average, $3.5$ relational terms involving up to three input variables, while DR-generated assertions contain, on average, $2.3$ relational terms involving up to two input variables.
 For the router system, DT-generated assertions contain, on average, $3.2$ relational terms, involving summations over up to three of the eight input variables, while DR-generated assertions include, on average, $2.1$ relational terms, with summations over at most three input variables.
-Our analysis shows that, across all case-study systems, the generated assertions, include no more than five relational terms.
-Further, as discussed in Section~\ref{subsec:cndDT}, unlike GP techniques, DT and DR require feature engineering, which may impact their usability in practice.
+Across all case-study systems, the generated assertions, include no more than five relational terms.

-The Fail-as-Pass rate (i.e., the rate of actual fail verdicts predicted as pass) is especially critical compared to its dual, the Pass-as-Fail rate.
-A higher Fail-as-Pass rate means we may overlook real failures by mistakenly considering the system correct.
-When safety is a major concern, it is more acceptable to wrongly classify a passing test as failing than to wrongly classify a failing test as passing.
-Hence, test oracles that minimize the Fail-as-Pass rate are preferred, which makes $\mathit{GP_O}$ more favourable than DR.

-Furthermore, an interesting benefit of assertion-based test oracles is that failed assertions can help determine whether the SUT’s prerequisites are properly accounted for in restricting the system’s inputs to valid, safe ranges for each requirement.
-For instance, consider the fail assertion